-- 2.11 Before giving a direction applying the Code to the applicant in question, Ofcom must publish a notification of its proposal to give the direction and consider any representations about that proposal that are made to Ofcom within the period specified in the notification.
-14 - 2.12 Such a notification must contain the following 15: - a statement of Ofcom's proposal;16 2.12.1 - 2.12.2 a statement of Ofcom's reasons for that proposal; - 2.12.3 a statement of the period within which representations may be made to Ofcom about the proposal (which period must end no less than one month after the day of the publication of the notification 17). - 2.13 The publication by Ofcom of a notification must be a publication in such manner as Ofcom considers appropriate for bringing the notification to the attention of the persons who, in Ofcom's opinion, are likely to be affected by it.
-18
+- 2.11 Before giving a direction applying the Code to the applicant in question, Ofcom must publish a notification of its proposal to give the direction and consider any representations about that proposal that are made to Ofcom within the period specified in the notification.12 - 2.12 Such a notification must contain the following13: - 2.12.1 a statement of Ofcom's proposal;14 - 2.12.2 a statement of Ofcom's reasons for that proposal; - 2.12.3 a statement of the period within which representations may be made to Ofcom about the proposal (which period must end no less than one month after the day of the publication of the notification15). - 2.13 The publication by Ofcom of a notification must be a publication in such manner as Ofcom considers appropriate for bringing the notification to the attention of the persons who, in Ofcom's opinion, are likely to be affected by it.16 - 2.14 The notification published at Annex 1 to this document is a notification for such purposes, which notification should be read in conjunction with the entirety of this document, including the reasons set out in Section 3.